Monte Lee

-Monte Wesley Lee (born February 9, 1977) is an American college baseball coach who is the associate head coach and hitting coach for the South Carolina Gamecocks.
+Monte Wesley Lee (born February 9, 1977) is an American college baseball coach who is a former interim head coach for the South Carolina Gamecocks.
 He played college baseball for the Charleston Cougars from 1996 to 1999.
 He then served as the head coach of the College of Charleston Cougars from 2009 to 2015.
 Under Lee, the Cougars reached four NCAA tournaments, including one NCAA Super Regional.
 As the head coach of the Clemson Tigers (2016–2022), his teams made four consecutive NCAA Tournament appearances and was nationally ranked in the top 25 in total wins (2016-2022).
 In addition, the Tigers won the ACC Conference Championship (2016) and regular season title (2018).

 In 2022, Lee joined the University of South Carolina baseball staff as the associate head coach, helping lead the team to the Super Regionals in 2023 and 2024.

 Playing career

 Lee played four seasons of baseball (1996–1999) at College of Charleston.
 An outfielder, Lee was a career .333 hitter and had 22 home runs and led his team as both the hits and doubles leader.
 He is still a top record holder for RBI, Home Runs, Stolen Bases, and Games Played.
 He became the program's first major-league draftee when he was selected by the St. Louis Cardinals following his senior year and played two seasons of minor league baseball with the St. Louis Cardinals and Texas Rangers.
 Lee was inducted into the College of Charleston Wall of Fame (2004).